 PIA maintains a transparency report that tallies up the data requests it has received as well as the outcomes of the requests.
 While details can’t be revealed due to gag orders and other laws, the report functions as a testament to the fact that even under immense legal pressure from one of the world’s most powerful governments, PIA won’t – and can’t – sell out its users.

 Some court cases involving PIA have been publicized, revealing more information about how the company handles legal requests.
-A subpoena regarding a bomb threat case revealed that PIA had nothing to provide other than the fact that the IP addresses in question were used by its east coast servers; in a hacking case, PIA’s legal counsel testified under oath that the company had no logs of the alleged hacker’s – or anyone else’s – data.
+A subpoena regarding a bomb threat case revealed that PIA had nothing to provide other than the fact that its east coast servers used the IP addresses in question; in a hacking case, PIA’s legal counsel testified under oath that the company had no logs of the alleged hacker’s – or anyone else’s – data.

 PIA’s website barely mentions torrenting or P2P filesharing of any kind.
 “P2P Support” is included in the homepage’s list of VPN features, but there’s no further elaboration and there are no torrent-related articles in the support base.